-On behalf of the Board, I would like to thank our shareholders, clients and business associates for their steadfast confidence and patience in our ability to spearhead the Group's strategic move into the hospitality and senior village sectors in China and Southeast Asia.
+On behalf of the Board, I would like to thank our shareholders, clients and business associates for their patience and trust in us to wisely and prudently take the Group forward and build a sustainable future.

-To all our directors, staff and management, thank you for your unwavering trust, perseverance and hard work as we work together, forging new paths to build a solid reputation and bright future for APS in real estate.
+To all our staff and management, thank you for your continued support, understanding and perseverance during this challenging period as we press on to build a sustainable future for all.